ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Previous versions of Ceedling used features of Rake to offer various kinds of smart rebuilds--that is, only regenerating files, recompiling code files, or relinking executables when changes within the project had occurred since the last build.
-Optional features discovered “deep dependencies” such that, for example, a change in a header file several nested layers deep in `#include` statements would cause all the correct test executables to be updated and run.
+Optional Ceedling features discovered “deep dependencies” such that, for example, a change in a header file several nested layers deep in `#include` statements would cause all the correct test executables to be updated and run.

 These features have been temporarily disabled and/or removed while Ceedling undergoes a major overhaul.
 Please see the [Release Notes](ReleaseNotes.md).